 Your CRPS compensation solicitor will advise you on your entitlement to interest on your damages.

 “Thank you.
 This money is literally lifechanging, I can’t even begin to tell you what it means to me and my family.”
 AD (£1.1 million compensation recovered for CRPS), August 2018

 Future losses are those that you will incur after your claim settles.
-This is where the law attempts to use a crystal ball to ascertain what is likely to happen in the future, as compared to what would most likely have happened if you had not been injured.
 In almost every case, your future losses will form by far and away the largest part of your CRPS compensation claim.

-Your future losses are likely to be a continuation of your past losses plus, depending upon your circumstances, a few other heads of claim.
-In broad terms, the calculation will usually be the annual loss/cost of each item, projected forward to a certain point in time.
-This will normally be the term of your average life expectancy or nominal date of retirement, depending upon the type of loss.
-These calculations are inevitably lengthy and complicated and this is another reason why you should only instruct a specialist CRPS compensation claim lawyer.
+Your future losses are likely to be a continuation of your past losses plus, depending upon your circumstances, a few other heads of loss.
+In broad terms, the calculation will usually be the annual loss/cost of each item, projected forward to a certain point in the future.
+This will might be the term of your expected life expectancy or nominal date of retirement, depending upon the type of loss.
+These calculations are inevitably lengthy and complex and this is another reason why you should only instruct a specialist CRPS compensation claim lawyer.

 Typically, your CRPS compensation claim for future loss will include (but is not limited to):